What is a driver vehicle inspection report (DVIR)?

 Key Takeaways

 Driver vehicle inspection reports (DVIR) helps organizations stay on top of potential vehicle defects or issues.
-Besides being required by the FMCSA to stay within compliance, DVIR can prevent vehicle downtime and loss of revenue.
-Learn more about DVIRs, exemptions, and how the process works.
+Besides being required by the FMCSA to stay within compliance, DVIRs can prevent vehicle downtime and loss of revenue.
+In this guide, learn more about DVIRs, exemptions, and innovative technology like Samsara can help you ensure compliance and reduce costs.

 What is a driver vehicle inspection report (DVIR)?

-The DVIR is the formal record that confirms a driver has inspected their commercial motor vehicle (CMV) before and after taking it out on the road.
+A driver vehicle inspection report (DVIR) is a formal record that confirms that a driver has inspected their commercial motor vehicle (CMV) before and after taking it out on the road.
 These are called pre-trip and post-trip inspections.
 Drivers must complete a DVIR for each vehicle every day of its use.

 A DVIR’s main purpose is to alert organizations of potential defects or issues that could impact the safe operation of a vehicle.
 The DVIR provides documentation of the defect so fleet managers take steps to get the issue fixed, reassign drivers to other vehicles, and plan around maintenance.